Walmart

 Email sent to Molly Blakeman Senior Director, Communications at Walmart.
 Query also submitted via online submission form on Walmart's website.

-Blair Cromwell, Director of Global Responsibility Communications at Walmart, replied, asking for clarification on whether the allegations are environmental or human rights related, and for more details about the nature of abuses uncovered in the squid fishing industry generally and also those specific to Shantou.
+Blair Cromwell, Director of Global Responsibility Communications at Walmart, replied: "Thank you for contacting Walmart.
+I wanted to get clarification on your findings.
+Are the allegations environmental or human rights related?
+Can you share more details about the nature of abuses you’re uncovering in the squid fishing industry and the allegations specific to Shantou?"

 1. illegal, unreported and unregulated fishing, and, 2. human rights abuses.
-We have uncovered a wide range of abuses under each category, to the extent that a quarter of the vessels in the total squid fleet have a history of human rights and/or environmental abuses in the past five years."
+We have uncovered a wide range of abuses under each category, to the extent that a quarter of the vessels in the total squid fleet have a history of human rights and/or environmental abuses in the past five years.
+For example, one brand called PanaPesca (which is stocked by Walmart) is connected to Chinese squid fishing ships known to have dropped a dead crew member’s body off at a South American port or disabled their vessel monitoring systems for several days at a time."

 Blair Cromwell, Director of Global Responsibility Communications at Walmart, replied: "Walmart expects all our suppliers to comply with our standards and contractual obligations, including those relating to human rights.
 From what you’ve shared, we don’t have sufficient information to address these allegations.
 If you can provide more detail on specific allegations, we can look into them."